Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 fishing

-Requires a permit from the Department of Land and Natural Resources to use drones for fishing or dropping bait.
-Permits cost $100 per year.
-Operating without a permit is a violation.
+Requires a permit from the Department of Land and Natural Resources for using drones to take aquatic life or assist in fishing operations.
+Permit costs $100 per year.

 View source